Trying to sell a mobile home in Colton, California?

 Then, keep reading on how I show you what’s really needed to fix up… and what’s just a waste of resources.

-How To Repair Your Riverside Mobile Home to Sell Better in any Park
+How To Repair Your Colton Mobile Home to Sell Better in any Park

 In the mobile home industry, there’s a sharp line between over spending in repairs and getting it just right.
 Often, we’re influenced by these big flips shows with their fancy and costly cork floors, quartz counter tops, and Premium-faceless-style cabinets.
 But all that is nice in a single family residence (SFR) and often (not always) increases the value in a SFR.